bluesky-social/bsky-docs/docs/advanced-guides/post-richtext.md

 Clients to Bluesky should produce facets using parsers.
 It's perfectly valid to use a syntax (including markdown or HTML) but that syntax should be stripped out of the text before publishing.

-It's recommended that you use one of the existing libraries in the ecosystem:

-Here are two example parsers to help you understand this behavior.
-Do *not* use these.
-You should use one of the libraries listed above.
+Here are two example parsers to help you understand this behavior, but do *not* use these.
+We recommend that you use one of the existing libraries in the ecosystem ([TypeScript](https://github.com/bluesky-social/atproto/tree/main/packages/api), [Python](https://atproto.blue/), [Dart](https://atprotodart.com/), [Go](https://github.com/bluesky-social/indigo/tree/main)).

 <Tabs groupId="sdk">
   <TabItem value="ts" label="Typescript">